wkduggan-umich/airbnb-price-analysis/README.md

 ### Cleaning the Data

 The following are the changes made to the dataset before the analysis:
-- The 'price' column contained dollar signs and commas, which were removed so the variable could be analyzed as a floating point number.
+- The `price` column contained dollar signs and commas, which were removed so the variable could be analyzed as a floating point number.
-- The 'neighbourhood group' column contained mispelled boroughs, which were replaced with the correctly spelled borough name.
+- The `neighbourhood group` column contained mispelled boroughs, which were replaced with the correctly spelled borough name.
-- The 'house rules' column contained many empty/null and "#NAME?" (default value) values.
+- The `house rules` column contained many empty/null and "#NAME?" (default value) values.
 These were replaced with the empty string (no description)
 - For all other variables, there is no way to predict their value without potentially changing the forecoming analysis.
 Therefore, these rows were dropped.
 The dataset was large enough to still contain 2,648,932 AirBNB units after removing these rows.

 ### Univariate Analysis